explodinglabs/superstack/docs/deploying.md

   image: ghcr.io/youruser/yourapp-caddy
 ```

 ## 🛠️ 2.
-Build and Push the Images
+Build and Push your Images

 Build your images locally and push to your registry: